catseye/Fountain/README.md

 ### To think about

+*   Do we really want to allow `arb` binding to have a default value?
+*   Do we actually even need `arb`?
+I thought we did, but...?
+*   Do we want to require global variables to be declared?
+With types?
 *   Will we want productions to have arguments and how would that work?
 *   Will we want variables of string type?
 *   Will we want variables of "string produced by a certain production" type?